Tonumoy/Simple-AI-Animations/README.md

 This repository is licensed under the MIT License.
 Feel free to use the code and animations for educational and non-commercial purposes.

-## Contact

-For any questions or suggestions, please contact Tonumoy Mukherjee at [tonumoymukherjee1@gmail.com](mailto:tonumoymukherjee1@gmail.com).

 ---